-he Civil Rights Movement (CRM) is certainly mindful of the horrific crimes that have sheeked with the control of the horrific crimes that have sheeked with the control of the control of the crimes that have sheeked with the control of the control the horrific crimes that have shocked us all in recent times - the Rita John rape and murder case, the Hokandara murders, the kidnap and killing of eight year old Sadeepa Lakshan, the murder of Inoka Sewwandi, and - preceding these - the rape of Krishanthy Kumaraswamy and the killing of her and her family.
-These and other gruesome and dramatic events have hit the media headlines; yet other equally grave crimes of violence against individuals take place with less or no publicity.
-CRM is also mindful of the change in the nature of crime in recent times, the alarming growth of underworld and organised crime including large-scale drug trafficking and contract killings.
-Our organisation by no means underestimates the serious law and order problems facing the authorities.
-CRM also notes that it is apparently not the government's intention to implement the death penalty in every case in which sentence of death is passed, and that certain safeguards have been spelt out.
+The Civil Rights Movement (CRM) is certainly mindful of the horrific crimes that have taken place in recent times-the Rita John rape and murder case, the Hokandara murders, and-preceding these-the rape of Krishanthy Kumaraswamy and the killing of her and her family.
+These gruesome and dramatic events have hit the media headlines; other equally grave crimes of violence against individuals take place with less or no publicity.
+CRM is also mindful of the change in the nature of crime in recent times, the alarming growth of underworld and organised crime including large scale drug trafficking and contract killings.
+Our organisation by no means underestimates the serious law and order problem facing the authorities.
+CRM also notes that it is not the government's stated intention to resume executions on a large scale but only in certain special cases, and certain safeguards have been spelt out.

-Resumption of Hangings No Solution
+Resumption of Hangings no Solution

-he return of the hangman as part of our public life is, however, in CRM's view, unacceptable in any circumstances.
+T he return of the hangman as part of our public life is, however, in CRM's view, unacceptable in any circumstances.
 The state should not assume the role of executioner.
 Defence of life and defence of the state may sometimes justify the taking of life by law enforcement officials, but even in such cases the use of lethal force is constrained by legal safeguards to prevent abuse.
 Judicial execution, on the other hand, is not an act of defence against an immediate threat to life.
 It is the premeditated killing of an identified prisoner for the purpose of punishment, a punishment which could take another form.
 Moreover the safeguards envisaged are woefully inadequate.
 In any event, executions are no answer to the problem of law and order and will only serve to make the national scene more brutal than it already is.

-Nowhere has the death penalty (as opposed to other punishments such as long term imprisonment) been shown to have any special power to deter the commission of crime.
+Nowhere has the death penalty (as opposed to other punishments such as long term imprisonment) been shown to have any special power to deter crime.
 The most recent international survey of research findings on the relation between the death penalty and homicide rates, conducted for the United Nations and revised in 1996, has concluded that this research "has failed to provide scientific proof that executions have a greater deterrent effect than life imprisonment and such proof is unlikely to be forthcoming.
-The evidence as a whole still gives no positive support to the deterrent hypothesis."
+The evidence as a whole still gives no positive support to the deterrent hypothesis".
 On the contrary, reliance on the death penalty diverts attention from the real solution, which is prompt and efficient investigation of crime followed by effective prosecution and conviction.
 "The greatest deterrence to crime is the likelihood that offenders will be apprehended, convicted and punished.
-It is that which is lacking in our criminal justice system."
-(South African judgment of 6 June 1995 in which all eleven members of the Constitutional Court held the death penalty unconstitutional).
+It is that which is lacking in our criminal justice system".
+(South African judgement of 6 June 1995 in which all eleven members of the Constitutional Court held the death penalty unconstitutional).